valkey-io/valkey-doc/docs/install/install-redis/_index.md

 The available packages for supported Linux distributions already include the capability of starting the Valkey server from `/etc/init`.
 {{% /alert  %}}

 If you have not yet run `make install` after building the Valkey source, you will need to do so before continuing.
-By default, `make install` will copy the `redis-server` and `redis-cli` binaries to `/usr/local/bin`.
+By default, `make install` will copy the `valkey-server` and `valkey-cli` binaries to `/usr/local/bin`.

 * Create a directory in which to store your Valkey config files and your data: